 On the one hand, at Xerox we would maintain many of the same processes of our acquired companies.
 At Trilogy, we’re really buying the assets, the intellectual property of the companies and some people.
 But as far as their financial systems are concerned, we aren’t taking over anything; we’re adding it to our existing machine.

-What are your goals for the next few years at Crossover?
+What are your goals for the next few years?

-I want to apply my background to improve Crossover to improve the companies we support, grow with the company, and continue to learn.
-There is really so much to learn here because the company is growing at such a high rate that just to keep up with it, each person individually needs to grow a lot.
+I want to improve the companies we support, grow with the company, and continue to learn.
+There is really so much to learn here.
+Because the company is growing so quickly each person needs to grow just to keep up with it.